Medically reviewed by Drugs.com. Last updated on Mar 7, 2020.

 The presence of other medical problems may affect the use of lidocaine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Bleeding problems—May increase the risk of bleeding through the skin where the medicine is placed.
+- Blood clotting problems—Use with caution.
+May increase the risk of bleeding through the skin where the needle is placed.

 - Liver disease, severe or